Empathy: Definitions

-General

 Since its introduction into the English language, empathy has had a wide range of (sometimes conflicting) definitions among both researchers and laypeople.
-Empathy definitions encompass a broad range of phenomena, including caring for other people and having a desire to help them; experiencing emotions that match another person's emotions; discerning what another person is thinking or feeling; and making less distinct the differences between the self and the other.
+Empathy definitions encompass a broad range of phenomena, including caring for other people and having a desire to help them, experiencing emotions that match another person's, discerning what another person is thinking or feeling, and making less distinct the differences between the self and the other.

 Since empathy involves understanding the emotional states of other people, the way it is characterized derives from the way emotions are characterized.
 For example, if emotions are characterized by bodily feelings, then understanding the bodily feelings of another will be considered central to empathy.
 On the other hand, if emotions are characterized by a combination of beliefs and desires, then understanding those beliefs and desires will be more essential to empathy.
-The ability to imagine oneself as another person is a sophisticated process.
-However, the basic capacity to recognize emotions in others may be innate and may be achieved unconsciously.
-Empirical research supports a variety of interventions to improve empathy.

-Empathy is not all-or-nothing; rather, a person can be more or less empathic toward another.
 Paradigmatically, a person exhibits empathy when they communicate an accurate recognition of the significance of another person's ongoing intentional actions, associated emotional states, and personal characteristics in a manner that seems accurate and tolerable to the recognized person.
+This is a nuanced perspective on empathy which assists in the understanding of complex human emotions and interactions.
+Acknowledging subjective experiences highlights the need for balance and understanding when engaging in empathy.

-One's ability to recognize the bodily feelings of another is related to one's imitative capacities, and seems to be grounded in an innate capacity to associate the bodily movements and facial expressions one sees in another with the proprioceptive feelings of producing those corresponding movements or expressions oneself.
+One's ability to recognize the bodily feelings or emotions of another is related to one's imitative capacities, and seems to be grounded in an innate capacity to associate the bodily movements and facial expressions one sees in another with the proprioceptive feelings of producing those corresponding movements or expressions oneself.